 Backed by science

 In recent research, we analyzed data from 100,000 individuals and discovered that more than 80% of them improved their mood by talking to Youper.

 The average length of a conversation with Youper required to produce positive changes is 7 minutes.
-But, if having quick conversations with Youper can change your day, can it also help you overcome chronic symptoms of anxiety, depression and social anxiety?
+But, if having quick conversations with Youper can change your day, can it also help you overcome mental health symptoms?

 To answer that question, Youper utilizes anonymous data from users to understand how they are evolving over time.